skysqlinc/skysql-docs/docs/Billing and Power Tier/Pricing.md

 - **Rounding**: Estimated fees include mathematical rounding of pricing data.

 - **Scale fabric**: Scale fabric costs represent the additional network, host, and backup infrastructure needed to support multi-node topologies.
-In addition to multi-node topologies, this cost also applies to the Distributed Transactions topology when deployed with 1 Xpand node, since infrastructure is present to support scale-up to a multi-node configuration.

 - **Previous services**: The estimate is only for the service being launched and does not account for other current or previous charges to the SkySQL account.